lfwa/lfwa.github.io/_pages/cv.md

 **Nykredit**\
 Software Developer, Oct 2018 &ndash; Jan 2020
 * Worked as a software developer in an agile C\# development team, utilizing Scrum and Kanban methodologies at one of Denmark's leading financial institutions.
-* Developed and maintained financial software for mortgage loans in .NET Framework, resulting in a significant reduction of time spent by in-house financial advisors to process loan applications.
+* Developed and maintained financial software for mortgage loans using .NET Framework, significantly reducing time spent on processing loan application for financial advisors.
 * Ensured compliance across all of Nykredit IT with the data protection and privacy law GDPR by developing and maintaining a web-based ASP.NET tool.
-* Lead the effort to set up a continuous deployment pipeline using a Jenkins CI server integrated with BitBucket, eliminating manual work associated with integration testing and deployment.
+* Implemented a continuous deployment pipeline using a Jenkins CI server integrated with BitBucket, fully automating integration testing and deployment.

 Publications
 ======